-We will take all of this information and input and draft new land-use regulations to adopt moving forward.
+Based on the input we heard at both Rodeos, the planning team is now in the process of taking all of this information and community input and drafting new land-use regulations to adopt moving forward.

 12. What is the timeline for Building Bastrop?